nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file.<br>
+       Expected: Shows the GUI prompting user to enter a password.
 The window size may not be optimum.

 2. Saving window preferences